tonyshui/simplicity/_posts/2018-6-22-Summer-Check-In.md

 ---

 3 weeks have gone by since I moved to NYC for a 10-week internship program with JPMorgan & Chase.
 It feels like I just flew in to LaGuardia Airport not more than a couple days ago, yet we're already beginning to near the halfway marker - crazy!
-Which brings me to the purpose of this blog post - a brief but very necessary *~reflection~*.
+Which brings me to the purpose of this blog post - a brief but very necessary <br> *~reflection~*.
 It's time to stop for a moment, rethink, and gain more self-awareness.

 <!--more-->